Do you sometimes find yourself getting caught up in a storm of negative thoughts? Thought challenging might be just the anchor you need.

 - If this thought was true, what is the worst thing that could happen?
 What are some of the ways that I could cope with that?

-- What are the disadvantages of thinking in this way versus trying to adopt a more realistic and helpful thinking style?
+- What are the disadvantages of thinking in this way versus trying to adopt a more balanced and helpful thinking style?

 - Even if there is a grain of truth in this thought, is it helpful for me to think this way?

-When you first try thought-challenging it’s useful to jot down your responses.
-Often when people try to do it in their head they wind up going around and around in circles, which sometimes actually just makes the thoughts feel more powerful.
-The other benefit to writing things down is that if a similar thought comes up in the future, you can refer back to your notes to try to tap into a more balanced, realistic way of thinking.
+- When you first try thought challenging it’s useful to jot down your responses.
+Often when people try to do it in their head they wind up going around and around in circles, which sometimes actually just makes the thoughts feel more intense and believable.

-It can also be a real eye-opener doing thought challenging with a family member or friend that you trust and don’t feel judged by.
-They might be able to help shed some light on some of the blind spots in your thinking (we all have blind spots by the way!).
+- It can also be a real eye-opener doing thought challenging with a family member or friend you trust and don’t feel judged by.
+They might be able to help shed some light on some of the blind spots in your thinking (we all have blind spots by the way!) or offer a different perspective.